 The clinic pharmacist is a key member of the care team.
 On occasion, we may ask that you stop and talk with the pharmacist at your clinic rather than going to your usual pharmacy.

-Your clinic pharmacist is in close communication with your care team, and he or she helps you manage medications, identify and resolve safety issues, and make cost-effective decisions.
+Pharmacists are in close communication with your care team, and they help you manage medications, identify and resolve safety issues, and make cost-effective decisions.

 Who will see me at my next appointment?